In rides Crazy Horse

 1926 - Gordon Hodgson opened the scoring before Dick Forshaw bagged a treble against Manchester United for the second successive season, as we won 4-2 in our season opener at Anfield, with winger Dick Edmed making his reds bow.
 Frank McPherson bagged a brace for the visitors.

-1937 - George Mills scored a hat-trick for Chelsea in their 6-1 thumping of the reds as we started the season badly.
+1937 - George Mills scored a hat-trick for Chelsea in their 6-1 thumping of the reds as we started the season badly, the last of his four goals past us.
 Ted Harston netted our consolation on his reds debut, with left-back Bernie Ramsden also making his reds bow.
 Harry Burgess bagged one of his nine strikes past the reds, with Billy Mitchell and Jimmy Argue also on target.

 1943 - Jack Balmer bagged three as we beat Manchester City 4-1 in our opening Wartime League fixture of the season with Cyril Done also on target.